Mastrangelis/apple-iphone-website/README.md

 👉 **Custom Video Carousel (made with GSAP)**: Engage users with a unique and interactive video carousel developed using GSAP for a personalized browsing experience.

 👉 **Completely Responsive**: Consistent access and optimal viewing on any device with a fully responsive design that adapts to different screen sizes.

+👉 **Website Monitoring**: Monitoring users engagement and application's performance or crash reports using Sentry.

 and many more, including code architecture and reusability